On Minimal generating sets of splitting field, Cluster towers and Multiple transitivity of Galois groups: Introduction

 \end{enumerate} \end{theorem}

+Thus it is clear that our notion of a minimal generating set is different from the notion of a minimal strong base in \cite{mckay1997finding} (which is minimal system of roots in \cite{gomez2011sharply}) which we refer to as a minimum minimal generating set in this article i.e. a minimal generating set with least cardinality.

 Theorem \ref{deg seq thm} establishes interesting properties of length $k+1$ cluster tower associated with the cardinality $k$ minimal generating set that we constructed in proof of Theorem \ref{two minimal sets different cardinality}.
 As a consequence we get that even if we work with minimal generating set, the degree sequence still depends on the ordering of the elements in the set.
+Proposition \ref{iff for gen set} establishes equivalent condition for a set to be a generating set of $\mathbb{Q}_f$ under a hypothesis similar to hypothesis in Theorem \ref{refer}.
+Under the same hypothesis, we have Propositions \ref{cardinality bound} and \ref{coprime min gen} which facilitate the proof of Theorem \ref{refer} and we also have Proposition \ref{minimum minimal for special example} where we establish an equivalent condition for a set to be minimum minimal generating set and count the total number of minimum minimal generating sets of $\mathbb{Q}_f$.